HOLIDAY CUTOFF: Live-goods resume shipping 6th of Jan. Click here for more details.

 Typical sources of food for isopod from left to right: leaf litter as a staple, small amounts of fish food, occasional vegetable and fruit scraps.

 Isopods feed mainly on dead vegetative matter.
 Things such as vegetable scraps and peels are an effective free food.
-Other foods hobbyists feed can include dry kibble, fish flakes and other meat based foods on occasion for extra protein.
+Other foods can include dry kibble, fish flakes and other meat based foods on occasion for extra protein.

 Feed about twice a week or more as your colony grows.
 Isopods don't eat a large amount and have plenty of extra plant material to feed on within the substrate.